5 Useful Tips for Moving With Roommates | NYC Great Movers

 Set a Budget

 One of the biggest issues when it comes to moving with other people is the budget.
-Chances are, each of your roommates have different incomes.
+Chances are, each of your roommates has a different income.
 However, a moving budget is something everyone needs to agree on.
-Take some time to discuss all the moving related expenses and decide how you want to split everything up.
+Take some time to discuss all the moving-related expenses and decide how you want to split everything up.
 In most cases, creating a communal fund where people chip in an equal amount might make the most sense if you all make around the same amount of money.
 However, if there’s someone who makes significantly less, you might want to adjust your budget so that they are not completely broke after the move.

 When you talk about the moving budget, think about everything that you’ll need to pay for.
 That includes: